Sargueil-CiTCoM/ipasuite-docs/source/index.md

 The workflow will enable you to generate structure data for a RNA fragment analysed using SHAPE with a arbitrary set of conditions (Temperature, Magnesium, Probes.)

-The workflow is available at [https://github.com/CiTCoM-Lab/shape-ce](https://github.com/CiTCoM-Lab/shape-ce) The source code for this documetation is available at [https://github.com/CiTCoM-Lab/shape-ce-docs](https://github.com/CiTCoM-Lab/shape-ce-docs)
+The workflow is available at [https://github.com/Sargueil-CiTCoM/shape-ce](https://github.com/Sargueil-CiTCoM/shape-ce)

+The source code for this documentation is available at [https://github.com/SargueilCiTCoM/shape-ce-docs](https://github.com/Sargueil-CiTCoM/shape-ce-docs)

 ```{toctree}
 :maxdepth: 2